 You will need a good set of kitchen knives and a place to store them.
 We were sure to buy knives like these with covers so that they could go right into the drawer.

-These outdoor camping items are those that we highly recommend and enjoy.
+These outdoor camping items and fun RV accessories are those that we highly recommend and enjoy.
 We are often asked about the must have camping gear and gadgets.
 Take a look at the list and see if there is anything on here that you may not have thought of.

 Our friends have one of these and we just loved it!
 The kids play in it, its durable, and packs up very easy.
 We are ordering one next week!